-The number of people using Camden Town station jumped 60% in the 10 years to 2015.
-At peak times congestion means it takes longer to enter, leave and change between trains.
+The number of people using Camden Town station is increasing - weekday demand has risen by 45% over the last ten years.
+At peak times, congestion means it takes longer to enter, leave and change between trains.

 To manage this demand we regularly have to make the station exit-only, hold people outside the ticket hall and implement a one-way passenger system.
 If we do nothing, this will happen more often.